jangari/jangari.github.io/slides/hrec_2022/pres.md

 It is provided by Microsoft to us as part of our subscription to Office365.

-But there is a definite cloud, pardon the pun, over OneDrive as it is not suitable for long term storage.
+But there is a definite cloud over OneDrive as it is not suitable for long term storage.
 The reason for this is that OneDrive is tied to your Microsoft account.
 If that account ceases to exist, say, if you are an HDR student and you graduate, or if you are a staff researcher and you leave the university, your OneDrive data is deleted after a period that is determined by the tenant, in our case, by IT.
 I don't know what this period is for us, but it can only be between 30 days and 3650 days, so, one month to ten years, and that retention period cannot be differentially applied to research data or other kinds of data.

 So we in eResearch are quite happy for people to use OneDrive for active data storage, but we have to begin putting pressure on researchers to clean up their data upon completion of their projects and put things in the right places, such as our digital repository, ResearchBank, though it is not capable of storing large volumes of data..